German parliament to pass record budget | DW | 29.11.2019

 The German parliament is to pass a record budget for 2020 which will bring it closer to the NATO goal of 2% of GDP.
 The new budget also includes the first measures of the government's so-called "climate package."

-The German parliament is to pass a budget on Friday announcing next year's investments in defense, kindergartens, public transport, and climate protection, though the latter plans fall short of the demands of the thousands of Fridays for Future protesters who took to the streets of Berlin on Friday.
+The German parliament is to pass a budget on Friday announcing next year's investments in defense, kindergartens, public transport, and climate protection, though the latter plans fall short of the demands of the 50,000 climate strike protesters expected on the streets of Berlin on Friday.

 The total German state budget for next year is to be €362 billion ($399 billion), €5.6 billion more than is being spent this year.